provenance-io/provenance-testing-action/README.md

       test_script: "./scripts/name_test.sh"
 ```

-After a successful run, the proposals will be added to an archive named `$GITHUB_JOB_proposals.zip` and attached to the build.
+After a successful run, the proposals will be added to an archive named `$GITHUB_JOB_proposals` and attached to the build.

 **IMPORTANT**: The json proposals have placeholders for user-specific data (e.g., title, account addresses, code_id).
 These placeholders must be replaced in order to submit the proposal.